 When you’re visiting Ireland for the first time, you’re probably excited about all the places you’ll be seeing around the country.
-While you’re more focused on your itinerary, you’ll also want to know things not to do in Ireland as a tourist.
+While you’re more focused on your itinerary, you’ll also want to know all the things not to do in Ireland as a tourist.

 What can you not do in Ireland?
 Ireland has many things considered ‘rude’ or just plain ‘silly,’ but there are also some complicated rules for the country.
+The reason I’m writing this article is that, embarrassingly enough, I made many of these faux pas the first few times I visited Ireland.
+Luckily, my Irish friends were kind enough to gently correct me, and I remembered my lessons for future visits.

 1. Don’t Drive on the Wrong (AKA Right) Side of the Road

-This is a big one because if you’ve never driven in Ireland before, and you’re used to driving on the right side of the road, it could cause havoc.
+This is a big one because if you’ve never driven in Ireland before and you’re used to driving on the right side of the road, it could cause havoc.
 In fact, it’s one of the most important things to know before going to Ireland.

 2. Don’t Smoke Inside